Windows Software Development Kit (SDK) for Windows 8

 - In the Control Panel, choose the Programs section.
 Choose the Programs and Features entry.

-- In the list of installed programs, choose Windows Software Development Kit.
+- In the list of installed programs, choose Windows Software Development Kit, and then select Uninstall.

 - Remove the shared components.
 This list provides some of the components you may see: